 View the full calendar here.

-🎧 On our Spotify: Pamphleteer's Picks, a playlist of our favorite bands in town this week, On the Radar, a playlist of the best bands in town in the future, and Nashville Sounds, an ever-growing sample of the local music scene.
+🎧 On our Spotify Pamphleteer's Picks, a playlist of our favorite bands in town this week; On the Radar, a playlist of the best bands coming through town in the future; Nashville Sounds, an ever-growing sample of the local music scene.

 🍀 Live Irish Music @ McNamara’s Irish Pub, 6p, Free, Info

 🎸 Kelly’s Heroes @ Robert’s Western World, 6:30p, Free, Info

 🎸 Open Mic @ Fox & Locke, 6:30p, Free, Info

 ⛸ Predators vs. Devils @ Bridgestone Arena, 7p, $28, Info